Search results for

 1. To set up the first routine, you’ll start by going to Settings > Modes and Routines > Routines.

-2. Next, you’ll want to click on the Plus symbol at the top to create a new routine.
+2. Next, click the Plus symbol at the top to create a new routine.

 3. A new window will pop up with If and Then fields.
 Click the Plus on If, and in the search box enter Charging Status.
 Make sure you select the wired and wireless options under charging if they aren’t already on.
 Select done.

 4. Next, we’ll hit the Plus symbol next to If once more.
-Search for Battery Level and set the interval to 90 (or whatever you wish to cap your battery at) and ensure the Below option is selected.
-Hit the Done button on your touchscreen.
+Search for Battery Level, set the interval to 90 (or whatever you wish to cap your battery at), and ensure the Below option is selected.
+Then, hit the Done button on your touchscreen.

 5. Go to the Then column in your Routine and hit the Plus button.
 You’ll want to select the action Battery Protection by typing it into Search.

 6. Set Battery protection to On, and Maximum.
-This will ensure your battery will stop charging at the specified percentage.
+This will ensure your battery stops charging at the specified percentage.
 Hit Done.

 Now it’s time to set up the second routine: